-While in Burst Mode operation the current limit of the top switch is approximately 550mA resulting in output voltage ripple shown in Figures 3 and 4.
+While in Burst Mode operation the current limit of the top switch is approximately 250mA resulting in output voltage ripple shown in Figure 3.
 Increasing the output capacitance will decrease the output ripple proportionally.
-As load ramps upward from zero the switching frequency will increase but only up to the switching frequency programmed by the resistor at the RT pin as shown in Figure 1.
-The output load at which the LT8608S reaches the programmed frequency varies based on input voltage, output voltage, and inductor choice.
+As load ramps upward from zero the switching frequency will increase but only up to the switching frequency programmed by the resistor at the RT pin as shown in Table 1.
+The output load at which the LT8607 reaches the programmed frequency varies based on input voltage, output voltage, and inductor choice.

-For some applications it is desirable for the LT8608S to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
+For some applications it is desirable for the LT8607 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
 First is the clock stays awake at all times and all switching cycles are aligned to the clock.
 In this mode much of the internal circuitry is awake at all times, increasing quiescent current to several hundred $\mu$ A. Second is that full switching frequency is reached at lower output load than in Burst Mode operation as shown in Figure 2.
 To enable pulse-skipping mode the SYNC pin is floated.
 To achieve spread spectrum modulation with pulse-skipping mode, the SYNC pin is tied high.
-While a clock is applied to the SYNC pin the LT8608S will also operate in pulse-skipping mode.
+While a clock is applied to the SYNC pin the LT8607 will also operate in pulse-skipping mode.
+The LT8607 DFN is programmed for Burst Mode operation and cannot enter pulse-skipping mode.
+The LT8607B DFN is programmed for pulse-skipping mode and cannot enter Burst Mode operation.